-Fluency Fluency is the ability to read text accurately, quickly and with appropriate phrasing and expression.
+Fluency Fluency is the ability to read text accurately and quickly.
 It reflects the readers' ability to automatically recognize words instead of decoding them.
-Combined with vocabulary development, fluency is a crucial stepping stone to comprehension.
-If a student is spending most of their mental energy using their phonics skills to decode words, they have limited capacity to also comprehend what they are reading and their overall comprehension will suffer.
-RSRC plans to organize a portion of our literacy block around small teacher-led small groups.
-For example, we will level our phonics instruction and students in each group will receive phonics instruction in their group at their current level.
+Combined with vocabulary development (not just recognizing but understanding the meaning of many words), fluency is a crucial stepping stone to comprehension.
+If a student is spending most of their mental energy using their phonics skills to decode words, they don't have as much time to comprehend what they are reading and their overall comprehension will suffer.
+RSAR plans to organize a portion of our reading block around a combination of small teacher-led reading groups with other students in the classroom working in reading centers.
+A teacher-led reading group is similar to a Guided Reading group, but also incorporates instruction beyond simply reading of texts.
+For example, we will level our phonics instruction by reading group and students in each group will receive phonics instruction in their group at their current level.
+This is one way of individualizing reading instruction.
 Fluency instruction in our groups will be conducted by selecting a text which is on the independent level for the students in that group.
+This is a text in which the student can recognize 90% or more of words in a text (not necessarily automatically) and have good comprehension (generally 80% on factual answers and some analysis and inference).
 Students will repeatedly read the text orally, working on both their speed and their phrasing.
-This is one way of individualizing literacy instruction.
+The teacher will prompt students to improve phrasing our automaticity with certain words.
+Four repeated readings are generally sufficient to improve student fluency.
+Note that this exercise is very different from a guided reading lesson on an instructional-level text where it is expected that most of the student and teacher's energy will go in to decoding unknown words.
+A fluency lesson is with a different text and focuses on speed and phrasing.

-In addition, Rocketship Redwood City will utilize the Strategic Teaching and Evaluation of Progress (STEP) assessment in order to assess a student's progress with their fluency skills.
-The STEP assessment is a reading comprehension assessment which also assesses fluency, scoring students on reading rate (number of words read accurately per minute) in addition to expression.
-Using this assessment will give RSRC staff insight to a student's individual needs and growth.
+In addition, Rocketship Alum Rock will utilize the STEP Assessment in order to assess a student's progress with their fluency skills.
+The STEP Assessment is a reading comprehension assessment which also assesses fluency, scoring students on reading rate (number of words read accurately per minute) in addition to expression.
+Using this assessment will give RSAR staff insight to a student's individual needs and growth as well.

-We also believe that learning the Fry word list of 600 sight words is an effective way to jump-start a new reader's fluency.
+We also believe that memorizing the Dolch word list of 220 sight words is an effective way to jump-start a new reader's fluency.
 Though we are not strong proponents of rote memorization in general, we have found that the time it takes to commit these words to memory pays off many times over by allowing students to focus less energy on decoding and more on comprehension in their early reading lessons.
 Not only does this speed progress, but it decreases their frustration.

-We want students to love reading, and being able to easily decode even basic texts is motivating to our beginning readers.
+We want students to love reading, and being able to read something easily (even a word initially) is motivating.